30 December 2009

 (In some activities, HOHA – hand-over-hand-assistance was given.)

-Activities: 24/7 redirecting, modeling, prompting & copying what the occupational therapist did.
+Activities: 24/7 redirecting, modeling, prompting & copying what the occupational

 Watching videos with Miggy (pausing the video every few minutes for step-by-step teaching) – ABCs, 123s, body parts, animals, colors, shapes.